theQRL/docs.theqrl.org/_docs/node/configuration.md

 > For a great guide on .yml file layouts see this [YAML to JSON Cheat sheet](https://medium.com/@kenichishibata/yaml-to-json-cheatsheet-c3ac3ef519b8)
 {: .info}

+Grab a copy of the file here [https://docs.theqrl.org/node/config.yml](https://docs.theqrl.org/node/config.yml).
+Also shown at the bottom of this page.

 ## Configuration Directives